boukhalfa-khaled/Development-Web-Mobile-Apps/README.md

 ## Files

-At the moment, all material is available in Google Drive [Here](https://drive.google.com/drive/folders/1aywXpUXIaBCxYRNPinzlQglaqyzvrn-I).
+At the moment, You can access all the material via Google Drive [Here](https://drive.google.com/drive/folders/1aywXpUXIaBCxYRNPinzlQglaqyzvrn-I).

  ## ToDo